Table of Contents[Hide][Show]

 Elkhart Lake itself is one of the largest lakes in Wisconsin and is used all summer long for every water activity you can think of, including boating, fishing, water skiing, tubing, stand up paddleboarding, kayaking, and swimming.

 Why Visit this Lake Vacation Destination?

 While not far from these big metropolitan cities, it couldn’t be more different.
-Many people visit this lake destination for the first time and wonder how they could have missed this jewel of city in the past.
+Many people visit this lake destination for the first time and wonder how they could have missed this jewel in the past.
 They make sure to not miss it again.

 There’s not a big game room, but there is a big field to run in.
-You may not find the the newest technology in every hotel room, but you might get an actual key on an actual key chain.
+You may not find the newest technology in every hotel room, but you might get an actual key on an actual key chain.
 (Don’t lose it.)
 People here aren’t rushing through dinner.
 If there’s a wait, that just means they get to savor their Old Fashioned a little longer.

 Elkhart Lake is simply beautiful.
-It is one of the largest lakes in Wisconsin, but not too large that it seems overwhelming.
+It is one of the largest lakes in Wisconsin, but not so large that it seems overwhelming.
 You can rent a kayak, take a pontoon boat out, or just splash in the refreshingly cool, crisp, clean water.

 History is not just something you read about in books in Elkhart Lake, Wisconsin.
 It is all around.
 The hotel where I stayed, Victorian Village, dates back to 1867.
 That’s 150 years ago!
 While history is everywhere, the owners of the hotels, restaurants and shops in the area have continued to upgrade the area.
 It’s really the best of both worlds.